-This is a retreat for Anabaptists attending college or university.
+Off-Campus Events This is a retreat for Anabaptists attending college or university.
 The weekend creates an opportunity for students to think about their college or university experiences in light of the contrast and challenge those bring to the students' Anabaptist heritage and context.
 The College Student Weekend is hosted at a retreat center near Franklin, PA.
 Students in the General Studies track at the Institute attend the College Student Weekend in the summer after their first year of studies.

-Administrators Conference & Retreat

-The effectiveness of our schools depends significantly on the effectiveness of the school administrator.
+ADMINISTRATORS CONFERENCE & RETREAT The effectiveness of our schools depends significantly on the effectiveness of the school administrator.
 This retreat is designed to help administrators build vision for their schools and to help them become effective leaders.
 The event is held in January at a retreat center several hours from the Faith Builders campus.

-REACH

-REACH is a convention of conservative Anabaptist ministries held in March of even-numbered years.
+REACH REACH is a convention of conservative Anabaptist ministries held in March of evennumbered years.
 This gathering serves to connect the ministries with each other and with their supporting communities.
 The first day focuses on equipping personnel who are already serving in ministries around the world.
 The second day introduces attendees to opportunities for service and to the skills needed for effective ministry work.
-REACH is held in Lancaster County, PA, and students from the Institute help to host the convention.
+REACH is hosted by FB staff and students from the Institute.

-Servant Institute
+SERVANT INSTITUTE

 Servant Institute (SI) is a two-year program of study and experiences designed for men called to serve as organizational leaders.
 The goal of Servant Institute is the strengthening and extension of the body of Christ through the work of servants who become better stewards of God's resources to serve in schools, organizations, and churches.
 Seminars and peer meetings are hosted away from the Faith Builder campus in October, January, April, and July.

+LEARNING SUPPORT INSTITUTE

+Learning Support Institute (LSI) is a two-year course for learning support teachers.
+It provides an opportunity for learning support teachers to develop knowledge and skills while actively serving in a local school.
+The program includes eight in-person events as well as weekly tasks and assignments.
+The goal of LSI is to develop dedicated, trained, long-term learning support teachers who will provide quality instruction with compassion to students with learning differences so they can reach their full potential.

 Publishing and Services

-Living History curriculum
+LIVING HISTORY CURRICULUM

 Living History is a literature-based history curriculum that incorporates church history, Anabaptist history, world history, United States history, and geography from the earliest grades.
 Living History Threads serves grades 1-4.
 Living History Weavings is under development for grades 5-6.

-FAITH BUILDERS RESOURCE GROUP

-Faith Builders plans activities that complement the core mission of training students for service in the Kingdom.
-Activities that are not directly connected to the training of students (whether FBTI or FBCS) are organized in a division called the Faith Builders Resource Group.

-However, these events do affect and involve students in the Training Institute at some level.
-This interplay enriches the student experience by bringing additional staff presence to Faith Builders, by connecting students to people working in ministries all over the world, and by providing development opportunities for Faith Builders' instructors.

-The Resource Group is dedicated to building the Kingdom of God by partnering with conservative Anabaptist communities to identify needs and to address them with services and materials that strengthen His church.
-The Resource Group offers events and services to support churches, schools, and families.

-On-Campus Events

-Teachers Week

-Teachers Week equips educators for effectiveness.
-The event provides an opportunity for hundreds of teachers to attend workshops and breakout sessions designed to grow their skills and character.

-Teachers Conference

-Teachers Conference nurtures faithfulness and excellence in conservative Mennonite schools by providing content and relationships for K-12 educators.
-Students from the Institute participate in the conference and assist with hosting.

-The Dock
+THE DOCK

 The Dock is a website dedicated to providing an online platform for conservative Anabaptist educators to share resources, insight, and encouragement.
 The Dock is a cooperative project of the Conservative Anabaptist Education Committee and the Faith Builders Resource Group.
 Visit thedockforlearning.org for more information.

-Christian Learning Resource
+CHRISTIAN LEARNING RESOURCE

 Christian Learning Resource (CLR) sells quality educational and inspirational resources.

-CLR operates the campus bookstore at Faith Builders and offers online shopping through christianlearning. org.
+CLR operates the campus bookstore at Faith Builders and offers online shopping through christianlearning.org.
 The bookstore serves students from the Institute, teachers and schools, church leaders, and families at large.
 The bookstore also provides a platform for marketing products produced by the Resource Group.

-Publishing